smalers/test-cdss-git-training-repo/README.md

 ## Maintainer ##

-The repository is maintained by Steve Malers.
+The repository is maintained by the person that is doing the training lessons, in this case Steve Malers.

 ## Contributing ##